Soaring compliance costs clip wings of Mideast, African banks

 The penalties for banks violating the rules, especially those imposed by the United States, are more severe than ever.

-The biggest change is that enforcement action is now coming from the U.S. Department of Justice and not just banking regulators, said Bill Fox, global financial crimes compliance senior executive at Bank of America-Merrill Lynch.
+The biggest change is that enforcement action is now coming from the U.S. Department of Justice and not just banking regulators, said Bill Fox, global financial crimes compliance senior executive at Bank of America-Merrill Lynch (BAC.N).

 “Four or five years ago, that would have been a truly extraordinary situation, while today it’s almost expected that not only will regulators take action but possibly prosecutors too,” he said of the quasi-criminal situation this now creates.